 While it might be tough to return physically to our home countries just now, thankfully there’s a quick and easy currency exchange service in Hong Kong to help us get our money there.
-We find out more about a new app that offers an easy way to transfer money all over the world.
+We find out more about an app that offers an easy way to transfer money all over the world.

 There are plenty of reasons why an expat in Hong Kong might find themselves needing to transfer money overseas.
 You might have to pay for a child’s boarding school fees abroad, for example.
 Or perhaps you’re keen to exchange HK earnings into your home currency when the exchange rates are favourable.
 Then, of course, there’s online shopping; with summer and school holidays here, you may be especially eager to tap into the global marketplace – that favourite dress you’ve seen in a Bali boutique, perhaps!